 - Nasal polyps, which are noncancerous (benign) growths in the lining of the nasal passage

-A nasal corticosteroid spray is different from sprays you can buy at the store without a prescription.
+A nasal corticosteroid spray is different from other nasal sprays you can buy at the store to relieve symptoms of a cold.

-A corticosteroid spray works best when used every day without stopping.
-Your doctor will recommend a daily schedule of the number of sprays for each nostril.
+A corticosteroid spray works best when it is used every day.
+Your health care provider will recommend a daily schedule of the number of sprays for each nostril.

-You may also use the spray on an as-needed basis only, or as needed along with regular use.
+You may also use the spray only when you need it, or as needed along with regular use.
 Regular use gives you better results.

-Starting a corticosteroid spray at the beginning of pollen season will give you the best results in terms of decreasing symptoms during that season.
+Starting a corticosteroid spray at the beginning of pollen season will work best for decreasing symptoms during that season.

-Several brands of nasal corticosteroid spray are available.
+Several brands of nasal corticosteroid sprays are available.
 They all have similar effects.
 Some require a prescription, but you can buy some without one.

 Make sure you understand your dosing instructions.
 Spray only the number of prescribed sprays in each nostril.
 Read the package instructions before using your spray the first time.